jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

 *  Understand the difference between stream editors and text editors
 *  Understand and learn how to use the vi editor
-*  Understand how to write and use basic shell scripts
 *  Understand how to use shell scripts to automate tasks
-*  Understand how to modify a users profile
+*  Understand how to use the system PATH and modify a users profile

 __Outcomes__

   At the outcome of this chapter a user will be able to use the vi editor for creating and manipulating text files and shell scripts.
 This will give you mastery over the data on your system.
-You will be comfortable creating a shell script to automate system administration tasks and you will understand how a user's profile is modified and loaded.
+You will be comfortable creating a shell script to automate system administration tasks and you will understand how a user's system PATH and profile is modified and loaded.
 This will open up the remaining chapters where we introduce additional complexity in writing shell scripts and enable greater system administration via shell scripts and using the vi editor.

 ## History of Unix/Linux Editors